-Digital camera work well, make sure to photograph from different angles.
+Digital cameras work well; make sure to photograph from different angles.

 - Artwork Information and Records

-Keep in a safe place like a safe deposit box or in a separate building in case of fire.
+Keep in a safe place that is also in a separate building from the artwork

-Other documentation to protect include your bill of sale, artist statements,
+Documentation to protect includes the bill of sale, artist statements,

-appraisals, articles about the artist, etc. should be together in a safe place.
+appraisals, articles about the artist, etc. All should be kept together in a safe place.

 - Books about the Artist

-Purchase copies of all publications related to the artist.
+Purchase copies of all publications related to the artist, as some may go

 - Types of Insurance Coverage Available